False Killer Whale

 Three populations or stocks of false killer whales occur in Hawaiʻi: the Northwestern Hawaiian Islands population, the pelagic population, and the endangered main Hawaiian Islands insular population.

-The entirety of the Northwestern Hawaiian Islands stock range, with the exception of the area within 6.8 miles around the islands of Kauaʻi and Niʻihau, is an overlap zone between the Northwestern Hawaiian Islands and pelagic false killer whales.
-All three false killer whale stocks overlap between 6.8 miles from the shore around Kauaʻi and Niʻihau out to the main Hawaiian Islands insular stock boundary between Kauaʻi and Nihoa and to the Northwestern Hawaiian Islands stock boundary between Kauaʻi and Oʻahu.
+Population boundary descriptions are complex but can be summarized as follows.
+The waters outside of 11 km from shore from Oʻahu to Hawaiʻi Island out to the main Hawaiian Islands insular population boundary are an overlap zone between the main Hawaiian Islands insular and pelagic populations.
+The entirety of the Northwestern Hawaiian Islands population range with the exception of the area within 11 km around Kauaʻi and Niʻihau is an overlap zone between Northwestern Hawaiian Islands and pelagic false killer whales.
+All three populations overlap between 11 km from shore around Kauaʻi and Niʻihau out to the main Hawaiian Islands insular population boundary between Kauaʻi and Nihoa and to the Northwestern Hawaiian Islands population boundary between Kauaʻi and Oʻahu.

-The range of the main Hawaiian Islands insular false killer whale is described by a modified 44-mile radius (approximately 39 nautical miles) around the main Hawaiian Islands, from Hawaiʻi Island to Niʻihau and including waters farther offshore to the southeast.
-The waters farther than 44 miles from shore—from the Island of Oʻahu to Hawaiʻi Island and out to the main Hawaiian Islands insular stock boundary—are an overlap zone between the insular and pelagic stocks.
+The range of the main Hawaiian Islands insular false killer whale is described by a modified 72-km radius (44 miles or approximately 39 nautical miles) around the main Hawaiian Islands, from Hawaiʻi Island to Niʻihau and including waters farther offshore to the southeast.
+The waters farther than 11 km (6.8 miles) from shore—from the Island of Oʻahu to Hawaiʻi Island and out to the main Hawaiian Islands insular stock boundary—are an overlap zone between the insular and pelagic stocks.
 Main Hawaiian Islands insular false killer whales, the population we know the most about, move widely, quickly, and regularly throughout the main Hawaiian Islands.
 The greatest offshore movements occur on the leeward (western) sides of the islands, where individuals tend to spread out over much larger areas, both near and far from shore.
 When on the windward (eastern) sides, individuals concentrate closer to shore, heavily using areas in the 1,640- to 3,937-feet depth range, particularly north of Hawaiʻi Island, Maui, and Molokaʻi.
 Movements between islands may occur over the course of a few days, moving from the windward to leeward side and back within a day.

 Northwestern Hawaiian Islands Population

-The range of the Northwestern Hawaiian Islands population is delineated by a 58 mile radius around the Northwestern Hawaiian Islands and Kauaʻi Island, with a slight latitudinal expansion of this area at the eastern end of the range.
+The range of the Northwestern Hawaiian Islands population is delineated by a 93-km (58 mile) radius around the Northwestern Hawaiian Islands and Kauaʻi Island, with a slight latitudinal expansion of this area at the eastern end of the range.

 Hawaiʻi Pelagic Population

-The Hawaiʻi pelagic population includes false killer whales inhabiting waters more than 6.8 miles from the main Hawaiian Islands, including adjacent high-seas waters.
+The Hawaiʻi pelagic population includes false killer whales inhabiting waters from around the main Hawaiian Islands, including adjacent high-seas waters.

-All false killer whales are protected under the Marine Mammal Protection Act.
-The main Hawaiian Islands insular false killer whale is protected under both the Endangered Species Act and the MMPA.
+All false killer whales are protected under the Marine Mammal Protection Act (MMPA).
+The main Hawaiian Islands insular false killer whale is protected under both the Endangered Species Act (ESA) and the MMPA.
 NOAA Fisheries has taken steps to reduce incidental serious injury and death of false killer whales in the Hawaiʻi-based deep-set and shallow-set longline commercial fisheries.
-NOAA Fisheries has also proposed to designate critical habitat for the endangered main Hawaiian Islands insular false killer whale, with plans to finalize the designation in summer 2018.
-A recovery plan for ways to recover the endangered main Hawaiian Islands insular false killer whale is also under development.
+NOAA Fisheries also designated critical habitat for the endangered main Hawaiian Islands insular false killer whale in 2018.
+A draft recovery plan and draft implementation strategy, which outline ways to recover the endangered main Hawaiian Islands insular false killer whale, were published in October 2020.
+A final recovery plan and final recovery implementation strategy for the main Hawaiian Islands insular false killer whale are anticipated in 2021, as is a 5-year status review to determine if the endangered listing is still appropriate.

 Recovery Planning and Implementation

 Under the ESA, NOAA Fisheries is required to develop and implement recovery plans for the conservation and survival of listed species.
 We are committed to the protection and recovery of the main Hawaiian Islands insular false killer whale, with the ultimate goal of helping this distinct population segment recover from its very low population size.
-This would allow the population to be reclassified from “endangered” to “threatened” and ultimately removed from the list of protected species.
+This would allow the population to be reclassified from endangered to threatened and ultimately be removed from the list of threatened and endangered species.

 The ESA mandates that NOAA Fisheries develop and implement recovery plans for the conservation and survival of ESA-listed species under its jurisdiction.
-We developed a recovery outline (PDF, 23 pages) to systematically and cohesively guide recovery actions for the main Hawaiian Islands insular false killer whale until we complete a recovery plan.
+In September 2016, we developed a recovery outline to systematically and cohesively guide recovery actions for the main Hawaiian Islands insular false killer whale until we complete a recovery plan.

 Recovery Planning Workshop